BirdeeHub/ExampleKotlinPluginLoader/README.md

 A plugin loader example program in kotlin.

-This exists because its a fairly standalone example created while making another program
+This exists because its a fairly standalone example created while making another program.
+The following is the link to the actual loader class.

 [examplepluginloader.PluggerXP.PluginLoader](examplepluginloader/src/main/kotlin/examplepluginloader/PluggerXP/PluginLoader.kt)